-A doula, doula-only group or multi-professional group may contract with MMC plans after enrolling as a New York State Medicaid doula services provider.
-Doula services are not to be billed to the MMC plans until doula services are added to the MMC plan benefit package on April 1, 2025.
+A doula, doula-only group or multi-professional group may contract with MMC plans after enrolling as a NYS Medicaid doula services provider.
+Doula services are not to be

 For services provided to Medicaid members enrolled in MMC, providers must contact the member's MMC plan for billing instructions that apply on and after April 1, 2025.
 MMC plan contact information can be found in the eMedNY New York State Medicaid Program Information for All Providers - Managed Care Information document located at: emedny.org/ProviderManuals/AllProviders/PDFS/Information for All Providers Managed Care Information.pdf.